 During the parade, aircraft conducted a fly-over in tribute.
 Photo via the Ministry of Defence:

-As this is a style blog, we always take a look at the outfit Kate’s worn in more detail – even on the more somber engagements like today.
+As this is a style blog, I always take a look at the outfit Kate’s worn detail – even on the sombre engagements like this one.
 The Duchess looked wonderful in head-to-toe navy blue, a perfect colour for such an occasion.

 Kate wore Beulah London’s ‘Chiara‘ coat, in navy blue: